The best places to live in Helsinki

 Not far from the city centre lies the ecological heart of Helsinki.
 Viikki is home to some of the finest parks and natural areas in Helsinki, including the Viikki-Vanhankaupunginlahti nature reserve.

-Helsinki’s university is located here and is a hive of activity, providing a large number of jobs for residents.
+Helsinki’s university is located here and is a hive of activity, providing many jobs for residents.
 There are also several good schools in the area, making it a great neighbourhood in which to raise a family.

 Nearby cities to Helsinki